Sharon Knight (musician): Career

 Knight and Winter have been touring nationally since 2010.

 Genre and work

-Knight's solo work has generally been classified by some retailers as Celtic new age even though there are many more cross-cultural elements involved in her music.
+Knight's work often falls under the category of Celtic new age even though there are many more cross-cultural elements involved in her music.
 The same is true for her rock/folk metal band, Pandemonaeon, which due to its Middle Eastern and Goth influence, she describes as "music for bellydancers in combat boots."
 In her Celtic work, Knight is most often compared to Loreena McKennitt and Stevie Nicks, although her early musical influences are Planxty, Steeleye Span, Pentangle, and Fairport Convention.